DimaErmakov/finetune-Qwen2.5-VL-7B/README.md

 ### News/Updates
 * 2025/02/08
   * First version of the fine-tuning code is released.
+  * DIMITRY's NOTES on the code changes: This code was changed in order to utilize the seven billion parameter version of Qwen and to fine tune it on AgMMU (https://github.com/DimaErmakov/AgMMU).
+The only files that were changed are the Fine tune distributed Python file and the fine tune distributed bash file.
+You can also just look at my commits to see what exactly was changed.

 ### Introduction
 In the past five months since Qwen2-VL’s release, numerous developers have built new models on the Qwen2-VL vision-language models, providing us with valuable feedback.
 During this period, qwen team focused on building more useful vision-language models.
 Today, qwen team are excited to introduce the latest addition to the Qwen family: Qwen2.5-VL.